kernelorg-mirror/linux_kernel_git_djwong_xfs-linux/Documentation/admin-guide/xfs.rst

 operation.
 The implementation introduces the following concepts to the error
 handler:

- -failure speed:
+ - failure speed:
 	Defines how fast XFS should propagate an error upwards when a specific error is found during the filesystem operation.
 It can propagate immediately, after a defined number of retries, after a set time period, or simply retry forever.

- -error classes:
+ - error classes:
 	Specifies the subsystem the error configuration will apply to, such as metadata IO or memory allocation.
 Different subsystems will have different error handlers for which behaviour can be configured.

- -error handlers:
+ - error handlers:
 	Defines the behavior for a specific error.

 The filesystem behavior during an error can be set via sysfs files.
 Each